Building A Semantic Web Of Content To Establish Deep Topical Authority

 Search engine technology has undergone a fundamental transition since the early days of simple text matching.
 In the past, rankings often reflected how many times a specific phrase appeared on a page.
 Today, algorithms like Hummingbird and RankBrain allow systems to understand the meaning and context behind user queries.
 These updates shifted the focus away from single keywords and toward the searcher's underlying intent.

 Hummingbird, which launched in 2013, enabled Google to interpret the relationship between words in a query rather than treating them as isolated terms.
 The introduction of RankBrain in 2015 further accelerated this progress by incorporating machine learning into the retrieval process.
 It helps search engines interpret ambiguous queries and provide results that better match what a user is actually looking for.
-Because of these updates, the internet has become a semantic web where search engines identify relationships between concepts.

 The Role of Topical Authority in Modern SEO